How To File Bankruptcy for Free: A 10-Step Guide

 The Chapter 7 trustee is an official appointed by the court to oversee your case and liquidate, or sell, nonexempt property for the benefit of your creditors.
 (Note that most bankruptcy filers keep all of their property because it's covered by exemptions.)
 Both Chapter 7 and Chapter 13 cases have a trustee.

 Pay attention to mail you receive from the trustee after filing your case.
 The trustee will send you a letter asking you to mail them certain financial documents, like tax returns, pay stubs, and bank statements.
-If you don’t send the trustee the requested documents following the instructions provided in their letter, you may not get a discharge of your debts.
+If you don’t send the trustee the requested documents following the instructions provided in their letter, your debts may not be discharged.

 Take a Financial Management Course